How to Become Google Developer Students Club (DSC) Lead?

 - You must have to be enrolled in an undergraduate program at a college or university

-- You must have to be a student of either 1st year or 2nd year.
+- You must have to be a student of either 1st year, 2nd year or 3rd year.
+Having a minimum of one year left until graduation.

 - For getting selected, you must have to be committed to the program for at least one year.

-Being a DSC leads, You’ll Be Responsible For
+Being a DSC lead, You’ll Be Responsible For

 - Making a strong core team members for your community, who have technical expertise and experience.
 The members must be from your college.

-- Conducting regular workshops or meetups related to computer programming and software engineering.
+- Conducting regular workshops or meetups or hackathons related to computer programming and software engineering.

 - To increase the awareness about Google products and technologies among peers.

-- Hosting of a meetup event should be done ideally once in a month or at least in every 3 months.
+- Hosting of a meetup event should be done ideally once a month or at least every 3 months.

 - Showcasing the solutions developed by your club members in other events also or through the GDG events like Devfest.

-- Empowering more students to become trainers and support them in conducting sessions.
+- Empowering more students to become trainers and supporting them in conducting sessions.

 Benefits of Being a DSC Lead

-- Chance to grow personal and professional network
+- Chance to grow a personal and professional network.

-- Get invitations for fully funded travelling opportunities to various events
+- Get invitations for fully funded traveling opportunities to various events.

 Being connected with Developer Students Club, you’ll have a chance to participate in DSC Solution Challenge.